-Massive fire breaks out in Kolkata, 20 fire tenders fighting blaze
+Kolkata: Massive fire breaks out in a godown, blaze yet to be brought under control

 The godown where the fire broke out is near the Jagannath Ghat area of West Bengal's capital.

 The fire fighting operations are still underway.
-There are no reports of casualiries or injuries so far.
+There are no reports of casualities or injuries so far.

+"No casualty reported and 25 fire tenders are present.
+Fire is yet to be controlled.
+We are unable to make an entry inside the building, roof in the middle part of the building has also collapsed," ANI quoted a fire officer as saying.

+[West Bengal: 1 dead, 9 injured in blast at Dum Dum Nagar Bazar, Minister blames RSS]